mugunthjhs/Conv_BI_Chatbot/README.md

 - Shipping efficiency and delays
 - Return rates and order fulfillment insights
 - Top customers and regions by revenue

-A structured business presentation is prepared to communicate findings effectively.

 ## 🔧 Installation & Setup
 1. **Clone the Repository:**